haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Each class gives proficiency in at least two saving throws.
 The wizard, for example, is proficient in Intelligence saves.
 As with skill proficiencies, proficiency in a saving throw lets a character add his or her proficiency bonus to saving throws made using a particular ability score.
 Some monsters have saving throw proficiencies as well.
 The Difficulty Class for a saving throw is determined by the effect that causes it.
 For example, the DC for a saving throw allowed by a spell is determined by the caster’s spellcasting ability and proficiency bonus.
 The result of a successful or failed saving throw is also detailed in the effect that allows the save.
 Usually, a successful save means that a creature suffers no harm, or reduced harm, from an effect.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 83

 Time
 In situations where keeping track of the passage of time is important, the GM determines the time a task requires.
 The GM might use a different time scale depending on the context of the situation at hand.
 In a dungeon environment, the adventurers’ movement happens on a scale of minutes.
 It takes them about a minute to creep down a long hallway, another